trackmania-rl/tmrl/readme/tuto_library.md

 Oh no!
 What is going on? :scream:

-If you have carefully read the entire tutorial, well, congratulations, but now is the final test: try to spot exactly what is wrong here and explain why this happens.
+If you have carefully read the entire tutorial, well, first, congratulations, but now you should be able to spot exactly what is wrong here and understand why this happens.

 Do you have it? :grinning: